-Montenegro: EPCG to invest 2.1 million euros in HPP Piva overhaul11.
-April 2017. / SEE Energy News
+Montenegro: EPCG to invest 2.1 million euros in HPP Piva overhaul, SEE Energy News

 Montenegrin power utility EPCG said that it plans to invest 2.1 million euros in the overhaul of its hydropower plant Piva, which recently celebrated 40 years of operation.